IBM/Developer-Playground/didact/Readme-gsi--virtualagent.md

     <div class="header">
       <div class="right-content">
         <div>
-          This sample app can help you quickly getting started with IBM Watson services like Watson Assistant, Watson Discovery, Speech To Text and also CloudantDB.
+          This sample application can help you quickly getting started with IBM Watson services like Watson Assistant, Watson Discovery, Speech To Text and also CloudantDB.
         </div>
         <div>
           Front-end (Angular based), which is simply static assets.